mpnally/Terrifically-Simple-JSON/README.md

 ## Tutorial

-The following is a valid Terrifically Simple JSON document:
+The following is a Terrifically Simple JSON document:
 ```JSON
 {
  "name": "Martin",